SIBarcodeNetwork/ReadtheDocsMaster/Docs/BOLD_tips.rst

 Tips for BOLD Upload
 =====================

-The following tips are aimed towards data uploads to BOLD that are destined for GenBank publication and are meant to be supplementary to instructions found in the current version of the BOLD Systems Handbook. (http://www.boldsystems.org/libhtml_v3/static/BOLD4_Documentation_Draft1.pdf)
+The following tips are aimed towards data uploads to BOLD that are destined for GenBank publication and are meant to be supplementary to instructions found in the current version of the BOLD Systems `Handbook <http://www.boldsystems.org/libhtml_v3/static/BOLD4_Documentation_Draft1.pdf>`_.

 Creating a BOLD project